 Where to get your COVID-19 vaccination and boosters, and flu shot, and how to book an appointment to protect yourself and your loved ones.

 An additional booster dose is now recommended for people aged 50 and over and people at higher risk of serious illness from COVID-19.

-You can receive your winter COVID-19 vaccination 3 months after your first booster dose or 3 months after a confirmed COVID-19 infection if you’ve had COVID-19 since your first booster dose.
+You can receive your second COVID-19 booster 3 months after your first booster dose or 3 months after a confirmed COVID-19 infection if you’ve had COVID-19 since your first booster dose.

 People aged 30 to 49 can get an additional COVID-19 booster if they wish.

 Young children may be more at risk from flu than COVID-19.

 Parents of children aged 6 months and over are urged to get their kids vaccinated against the flu as soon as possible.

 Children aged 5 and over can be vaccinated against COVID-19.

 Vaccination is recommended for children aged 6 months to under 5 who are severely immunocompromised, have a disability, or have complex and/or multiple health conditions which increase the risk of severe COVID-19.

 Children who have previously had COVID-19 can receive the vaccine 3 months after infection.